carlosafonso/microservices/README.md

 This will also trigger the delivery pipelines and create the first release.

+### Deployment parameters

+The Terraform template exposes several variables with default values that you can tweak.
+You can view them all in [`variables.tf`](infra/variables.tf), but in a nutshell these are:

+* `gcp_project_id`: (**REQUIRED**) The ID of the GCP project where the template should be deployed.
+* `gcp_region`: (**REQUIRED**) The GCP region where the template should be deployed.
+* `enable_apis`: Whether to automatically enable the necessary Google Cloud APIs.
+* `enable_app_engine`: Whether to automatically create and enable App Engine.
+If an App Engine application has already been defined, you should set this to `false`.
+* `initial_words`: The initial set of words to store in the word service.
+* `enable_load_generator`: Whether to deploy synthetic load against the production environment.
+If enabled, this can incur additional cost.

 ## Running the demos

 Refer to the following docs to understand how to run the demos: